Driving Tips 8 min read 19 April 2026 5 views

 In this article

-1. What hazard perception is testing
+1. What hazard perception is actually testing

-2. How the scoring actually works
+3. How the scoring actually works

-3. The 14 clips and the double hazard
+4. The 14 clips and the double hazard

-4. Why clicking rapidly gets your clip scored as zero
+5. Why clicking rapidly zeroes your clip

 7. Common mistakes and how to fix them

-8. Scoring benchmarks
+8. Scoring benchmarks and practice targets

 The hazard perception section of the UK theory test trips up more candidates than the multiple choice — and the reason is almost never that people don't know what a hazard looks like.
 The reason is that they don't understand how the scoring works, and they practise in the wrong way.
+The score you need is 44 out of 75.
+Most candidates who fail the hazard perception section have the knowledge to pass it.
+What they lack is calibration.

-What hazard perception is testing
+What hazard perception is actually testing

 The test is not asking whether you can spot objects in a video.
 It is asking whether you can recognise a situation as it starts to become dangerous — before it is fully dangerous.
 That distinction is the whole thing.
+The DVSA calls this the difference between a potential hazard and a developing hazard.
+A parked car with a driver visible inside is a potential hazard — it could pull out.
+The moment it begins to indicate or edge forward, it has become a developing hazard.
+A cyclist ahead on the road is a potential hazard.
+The moment they swerve toward the centre of the road to avoid a drain, they become a developing hazard.

 How the scoring actually works